To the Members of Suryo Foods and Industries Limited Bhubaneswar Report on the Auditof the Financial Statements

-We have audited the accompanying financial statements of SURYO FOODS & INDUSTRIESLIMITED ("the Company") which comprise the Balance Sheet as at 31st March2020 and the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then ended andnotes to the financial statements including a summary of significant accounting policiesand other explanatory information(hereinafter referred toas"the financial statements").
+We have audited the financial statements of Suryo Foods and Industries Limited("the Company") which comprise the Balance Sheet as at 31st March2020 and the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and Statement of Cash Flows for the year then ended andnotes to the financial statements including a summary of significant accounting policiesand other explanatory information.

 Basis for Opinion

-We conducted our audit of the financial statements in accordance with the Standards onAuditing specified under section 143(10) of the Act (SAs).
-Our responsibilities underthose Standards are further described in the Auditor'sResponsibilities for the Audit ofthe Financial Statements section of our report.
-We areindependent of the Company inaccordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India ("ICAI'') together with the independence requirements that are relevant to our audit ofthe financial statements under the provisions of the Act and the Rules made there underand we have fulfilled our other ethicalresponsibilities in accordance with theserequirements and the ICAI's Code of Ethics.
-We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on thefinancial statements.
+We conducted our audit of the financial statement in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Companies Act 2013.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
+We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India ("ICAI'') together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of theCompanies Act 2013 and the Rules thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
+We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our opinion on the financial statements.

 Key Audit Matters

 In connection with our audit of the financial statements our responsibility is to readthe other information identified above when it becomes available and in doing soconsider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained in the audit or otherwise appears to be materiallymisstated.

-If based on the work we have performed we conclude that there is a materialmisstatement of this other information; we are required to report that fact.
+If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We havenothing to report in this regard.

 Management's Responsibility for the Financial Statements